-For those of you wondering what the measurements are, here’s the recipe.
-I like them kind of stiff so I used about 6 cups of Special K, but for those of you who like a gooey bar, use a little less.
-My only complaint about these are that they don’t cut quite as neatly as Rice Krispies Treats.
+For those of you wondering what the measurements are, here's the recipe.
+I like them kind of stiff so I use about 6 cups of Special K, but for those of you who like a gooey bar, use a little less.
+My only complaint about these are that they don't cut quite as neatly as Rice Krispies Treats.
+Update: You can brown the butter, too!

 Special K Marshmallow Treats